mikegallimore/xG/README.md

 # xG

 ### Requirements
 At minimum, a vanilla installation of Python3.
-If Python isn't on your machine, the simplest remedy is to install the Anaconda Distribution or, alternatively, Miniconda.
+If Python isn't on your machine, the simplest remedy is to install the Anaconda Distribution or, alternatively, its less-cumbersome version (Miniconda).

 Refer to <code>environment.yml</code> for the specific version of each module listed below:
 <ul>